Yeadon Way, Blackpool Bridge Repairs

 Waterloo Road Bridge

 Essential repair work to Waterloo Road bridge began on Monday 3 July 2017.
-Work took place to strengthen the existing structure, lasted around six weeks and is now complete.
+Work took place to strengthen the existing structure, lasting around six weeks.

-The maintenance work involves highway realignment over the bridge deck.
-This means that the width of the carriageway over the bridge has been reduced, to reduce the load on the edge beams under the footway.
-The taxi rank and loading bay positioned on the bridge deck were removed as a result of the highway realignment works.
+The maintenance work involved highway realignment over the bridge deck.
+The width of the carriageway over the bridge was reduced, to reduce the load on the edge beams under the footway.
+A taxi rank and loading bay on the bridge deck were removed as a result of the highway realignment works.

 The four-span bridge is said to have been constructed in the early twentieth century.
 Originally it supported the road over railway tracks which led to the old Blackpool Central Station.